BergQuester/v8tr.github.io/_drafts/2018-06-04-initialization-with-literals.md

 #### ExpressibleByStringLiteral and NSRegularExpression

-Swift borrows `NSRegularExpression` class from Objective-C. We can write our own thin wrapper over it that adds some syntactic sugar:
+Swift borrows `NSRegularExpression` class from Objective-C. We can write our own wrapper over it adding some syntactic sugar:

 {% highlight swift linenos %}